gdbooks/LegacyOpenGL/Chapter8/resource_help.md

 ### Warning

 This function will print something to the console in yellow.
-Unlike errors
+Unlike errors warnings are not super high up on the priority list, they just have to be fixed before the game ships.

 ```cs
 private void Warning(string error) {